 The house has no air conditioning.
 Few houses do.
-The high slanted terra cotta ceilings, burnt sienna floors, and brick walls covered with plaster and green whitewash are no match for the endless days of heat and sun.
+The high slanted terra cotta ceilings, burnt Sienna tiled floors, and brick walls covered with plaster and green whitewash are no match for the endless days of heat and sun.
 The fans that hang above the beds help to circulate the air, but do not prevent a sweaty nights sleep.

 The only respite from the heat is the shade from the giant mango tree whose branches span the far end of the backyard, and the cluster of overgrown citrus trees, a short distance from the faucet protruding from the wall about two feet off the ground, next to where I am standing.
 Leaning against the wall, I wait for water to trickle out from the faucet and fill a blue plastic tub about 20 inches in diameter and 6 inches high.
 Actually, I just need to cover the bottom of the tub; enough water for a seven month old to sit in and play.
 But the time it takes to do this drags on.